yush3n9/chatmate/README.md

 # Chatmate
-A chatbot which understands user input by applying intent classification and NER, and generates a suggestion of possiable response based on neural network.
+A chatbot which understands user input by applying intent classification and NER, and generates a suggestion of possible response based on neural network.
 Current version has only been trained and tested in german language.

 ## Chatbot Setup Instructions:
 * virtualenv venv -p /usr/bin/python3